zeeshanalisayyed/userexperior-integration-android-native/README.md

 3. **Mask Sensitive Views**

-	UserExperior SDK by default masks all the Edit Boxes which are passwords (number, text or combination, etc.).
-If you also want to mask any other UI element in your app, you can mask it by:
+	UserExperior SDK by default masks all the Edit Boxes.
+If you wish to mask any other UI element in your app, you can mask it by:

 	-  Using XML Tag